 Spaces between Latin and Arabic/Hebrew text may appear to collapse if text is followed by white space inside an inline element that

-Code such as the above would produce the following result.
+Code such as the above would produce the following result, if we substitute Arabic and English for the content.

 Note that this effect also occurs when right-to-left text is embedded in a left-to-right passage.